fatihcvs/SocialSparkAI/replit.md

 The server-side implementation uses Node.js with Express.js framework, written entirely in TypeScript for type safety.
 The application follows a service-oriented architecture with clear separation between routes, controllers, middleware, and services.
 The API implements RESTful endpoints with comprehensive error handling and validation.

 ### Data Storage Solutions
-The application uses Drizzle ORM with PostgreSQL (via Neon serverless) for production-ready database operations.
-The schema includes tables for users, social accounts, content ideas, post assets, subscriptions, and API usage tracking.
-The database design supports multi-tenancy and includes proper indexing for performance optimization.
+The application uses Drizzle ORM with PostgreSQL (Replit native database) for production-ready database operations.
+The database includes 7 tables: users, social_accounts, content_ideas, post_assets, subscriptions, api_usage, and sessions.
+The schema supports multi-tenancy, JWT authentication sessions, and includes proper indexing for performance optimization.
+Database migration handled via `npm run db:push`.

 ### Authentication and Authorization
 Security is implemented through JWT-based authentication with bcrypt for password hashing.
 The system includes comprehensive middleware for token validation, rate limiting (both user-based and IP-based), and plan-based feature access control.
 Additional security measures include Helmet for HTTP headers, CORS configuration, and Express rate limiting.